New Veterinary Career? 7 Ways to Kick Start Things (or Give Help)

-- Who is honest about their strengths and weaknesses as they will be about yours
+- Who is as honest about their own strengths and weaknesses as they will be about yours

 As well as acting as a sounding board and providing direct assistance or support, a great mentor may also be able to introduce you to other helpful professional contacts.
 One day down the road, they may also be able to act as a reference or connect you with a new job opportunity.
 And as a bonus, they may even end up becoming a lifelong friend too.

-And the great thing is, mentors generally receive value from the relationship too, as sharing knowledge and collaborating on ideas and practices generally benefits everyone involved.
+And the great thing is that mentors generally receive equally great value from the relationship, as sharing knowledge and collaborating on ideas and practices generally benefits everyone involved.
 Your fresh, new graduate eyes and brain can be a valued commodity.
 Your mentor may not have heard of a particular new surgery technique or medical protocol that you recently learned about in Veterinary school, and may value the opportunity to learn from you!